danielcb114/FinalJavaProject/readme.txt

 BLACKBOX TEST:
 Right click "BBTP_dcbrewer_khwells", and open the file with your favorite web browser.
 This was done because the document contains tables which were too wide for a word document.

+UML Changes:
+Changed each of the sub-QuestionStates to accept List<Questions> instead of accepting their individual subtype questions lists.
+Created three private data members of type List<Question> and then filled them with questions from each of the parameter lists in the constructor of MovieQuestions (Example: List<Question> elemQuestions would be adding questions from the parameter List<ElementaryQuestion> elemList).
+In order to get the hints from the questions in elemQuestions, the question was casted back to a ElementaryQuestion which is legal as it was originally a ElementaryQuestions from the parameter List<ElementaryQuestion> elemList.

 AllTests--------------------------------------------------------------------------
 ==================================================================================